gbaranski/ezsockets/README.md

 }
 ```

-After that, we'll also need a `Server` struct
+Then, we need to define a `Server` struct

 ```rust